pavankalyan9233/gral/README.md

 $ npm test
 ```

+Important: Execute tests like this, requires you to start the gral binary and an ArangoDB instance on your own.

 `npm install` only needs to be executed once.

-`npm test` will start multiple gral instances as binaries.
-Also it will use  docker-compose.yml
+`npm run test_full` will start multiple gral instances as binaries.
+Also, it will use  docker-compose.yml
 to start a docker container with an ArangoDB Cluster and the additional authentication service.

+Additional:

+In case you want to see how the integration tests are being executed, see the included `package.json` file
+in the `api_tests` directory.

 #### Prerequisites